 You're likely already familiar with dulce de leche, but how about its even more flavorful goat's-milk cousin, cajeta?
 The caramel-like sauce can be used in much the same way as dulce de leche, and it's terrific as a filling for the buttery shortbread sandwich cookies called alfajores.
 Tapioca starch in the dough leaves a less starchy taste than traditional cornstarch, and helps keep the cookies soft, so the cajeta doesn't escape when you bite into them.
 These light, tender cookies are equally good paired with a mug of black coffee or a glass of Madeira.

 Proper lemon meltaways are almost impossibly delicate—a cross between lemon shortbread and cotton candy that disintegrates the moment it touches your tongue.
-As with the alfajores, we use tapioca starch instead of the usual cornstarch here, producing cookies that are just as delicate but lacking any chalky aftertaste.
-The simple dough is blitzed up in a food processor, which helps to release essential oils from the lemon zest and make the cookies especially bright-tasting.
+As with the alfajores, we use tapioca starch instead of the usual cornstarch here, producing cookies that are just as delicate but with no chalky aftertaste.
+The simple dough is blitzed up in a food processor, which helps to release essential oils from the lemon zest and makes the cookies especially bright-tasting.

 A cookie-sized version of the Austrian Linzer torte, Linzer cookies are stamped out from a nut-based dough, filled with sweet jam, and heavily dusted with powdered sugar.
 This version uses hazelnut flour alongside all-purpose; if you have trouble finding hazelnut flour in stores, it's easy to make yourself by toasting the raw nuts and grinding them in a food processor.
 A specialized Linzer cookie cutter is required to form these treats the traditional way, but using standard ring cutters in different sizes will work just as well.